Plant Based Food Market

 Covid-19 Impact:

-The dairy alternatives segment is expected to be the largest during the forecast period
+The Soy segment is expected to be the largest during the forecast period

-The pea segment is expected to have the highest CAGR during the forecast period
+The Organic segment is expected to have the highest CAGR during the forecast period

 Region with largest share: